lockrc/capstone/FinalTechnicalReport.md

 Describe utility of results
 Suggest areas for further study and/or development

-This project is mostly complete there are still a few pieces left to complete.
-There is a request for live data as well as the ability to have people select any data that they want from each system.
+### Conclusions
+The project is mostly done.
+The project will need more work to more substantially meet the needs that REI has.
+However, this project is a strong start and can easily be continued for a complete solution.
+The basic setup allows for expansion by a future developer and allows for easy updates should they need to add systems.

+### Future work
+The crashing issue will need to be solved.
+It is likely an error with reaching either of the websites or the database.
+The furture work will also need to include the backfill of data and implementing live data and the ability to download the data.

 ## References
 Provide references in standard ACM format (numbers in text correspond to numbered references here).